-Panels operate under the chairmanship of an independent external expert proposed by the Scientific Council.
+Panels are chaired by an independent external expert proposed by the Scientific Council.
 It is expected that panel members attend in person the evaluation sessions that are held on-site.
 In exceptional and justified cases such as illness, maternity or force majeure, if unable to attend in person, a panel member may participate remotely by electronic means (video-conferencing or telephone-conferencing), subject to the ERCEA's agreement.

 Any peer review evaluation may be organised in one or several subsequent steps.
-In such case, the outcome of the first step is the input for the second step; and, where applicable, the outcome of the second step is the input for the third step.
-The sequence of events in a step is usually as follows:
+In such case, the outcome of the first step is the input for the second step; and, where applicable, the